Nicholas Pennington

-Nicholas Pennington (born 18 December 1998) is a professional footballer who plays as a central midfielder for Wellington Phoenix.
-His parents are both Australians.
+Nicholas Pennington (born 18 December 1998) is a professional soccer player who plays as a central midfielder for Perth Glory.
+Born in Italy, he represented Australia at youth international level.

 Early life

 Born in Rome, Pennington is of Australian descent through his father who originated from Perth.
 He has stated his interest in representing the Australia national team.

 Club career

 Cagliari

 Pennington began his career with Cagliari.
 He made his first appearance on the bench on 27 November 2016 in a Serie A match against Udinese and the second three days later in a match against Sampdoria in the fourth round of Coppa Italia, but both times he did not appear on the field.

 Loan to Olbia

 On 19 August 2017, he was loaned to Serie C club Olbia on a seasons-long loan deal.
 On 4 October, Pennington made his debut for Olbia as a substitute replacing Enrico Geroni in the 28th minute of a 0–0 home draw against Pistoiese.
 Four days later, on 8 October he played his first entire match for Olbia, a 2–1 home defeat against Robur Siena.
 On 18 February 2018, Pennington scored his first professional goal in the 51st minute of a 2–1 away win over Pistoiese.
 Pennington ended his loan to Olbia with 25 appearances, 1 goal and 1 assist.